snapmeasureai/website/README.md

 SnapMeasureAI makes finding your perfect fit fast and easy.

-With advanced AI, SnapMeasureAI accurately determines your measurements from just a few photos or a short video.
-The average error for all body parts is only 0.70 cm or 0.27 in.
+SnapMeasureAI uses <b>advanced AI</b> to accurately measure your body from just a few photos or a short video.
+The <b>average error</b> for all body parts is only 0.70 cm or 0.27 in.

 SnapMeasureAI works with any body type, skin tone, pose, or background.